-We further note the following:
+The Environmental Pillar further notes the following:

-- 1. In order to limit global warming below 1,5 degrees Celsius, and thereby prevent dangerous climate change, fossil fuels must be phased out as quickly as possible.
+1. In order to limit global warming below 1.5 degrees Celsius, and thereby prevent dangerous climate change, fossil fuels must be phased out as quickly as possible.
 We believe renewable energy, energy savings and a significant reduction of CO2 emissions provide the only viable path to an environmentally sustainable and healthy future.
-Exploiting unconventional fossil fuels such as shale gas, shale oil and coal bed methane will increase total greenhouse gas emissions since further development of these fuels will increase the world's dependency on fossil fuels and consequently slow down the large-scale deployment of clean energy renewables and energy savings. - 2.
-Fracking is a high-risk activity that impacts human health and the wider environment.
+Exploiting unconventional fossil fuels such as shale gas, shale oil and coal bed methane will increase total greenhouse gas emissions since further development of these fuels will increase the world's dependency on fossil fuels and consequently slow down the large-scale deployment of clean energy renewables and energy savings.

+2. Fracking is a high-risk activity that impacts human health, food production and the wider environment.
 Fracking for unconventional fuels runs counter to the EU's commitment to achieving a high level of environmental protection, as enshrined in Article 37 of the Charter on Fundamental Rights.
 Also article 35 of the Treaty commits the EU to ensuring a high level of human health protection in all of the Union's policies and activities.
-The EU is tasked with developing environmental policies based on "the precautionary principle and on the principles that preventive action should be taken, that environmental damage should as a priority be rectified at source and that the polluter should pay" (Article 191, Treaty on the Functioning of the European Union).
-We therefore believe that the development of unconventional gas within the EU runs counter to EU Treaty obligations. - 3.
-We believe the above mentioned principles are violated due to the absence of: - A comprehensive and detailed analysis by an independent entity of the EU regulatory framework, as it applies to both exploration and exploitation phases; - Sections in the Water Framework Directive or any relevant subsidiary laws (e.g. groundwater, EQS) covering fracking specificities; - A scientific study of fracking-related air pollution and the long term health impacts; - A scientific study of fracking-related water contamination and the long term health impacts (both from contamination by the naturally occurring hazardous and radioactive materials released in the fracking process, and from methane and other fracking fluid contaminants interacting with water disinfectant products, etc.); - A full assessment of the capacity of all relevant water treatment plants, in all affected countries, to handle flow back waste water, and of water treatment costs, based on the polluter pays principle; - A full assessment of the monitoring and enforcement capacities of Member State authorities across all the different impact areas; - A scientific assessment of cross-border risks of water contamination and air pollution, with public input; - A European Commission Green paper with full public participation of all relevant stakeholders, on the areas pertaining to the impacts of fracking activities that are not covered by existing EU regulations; - A clear and binding set of European Best Available Technology Reference Standards (Brefs) for fracking operators. - 4.
-To date, there is no consistent process in Europe that properly includes citizens and communities in decision-making related to shale gas, shale oil or coal bed methane.
+Both Ireland and the EU are tasked with developing environmental policies based on "the precautionary principle and on the principles that preventive action should be taken, that environmental damage should as a priority be rectified at source and that the polluter should pay" (Article 191, Treaty on the Functioning of the European Union).
+We therefore believe that the development of unconventional gas within Ireland and across the EU runs counter to EU Treaty obligations.

+3. The Environmental Pillar believes the above mentioned principles are violated due to the absence of:

+- A comprehensive and detailed analysis by an independent entity of the Irish and EU regulatory framework, as it applies to both exploration and exploitation phases;

+Environmental Pillar Policy on Shale Gas, Shale Oil, Coal Bed Methane and 'Fracking'

+- Sections in the Water Framework Directive or any relevant subsidiary laws (e.g. groundwater, EQS) covering fracking specificities;

+- A scientific study of fracking-related air pollution and the long term health impacts;

+- A scientific study of fracking-related water contamination and the long term health impacts (both from contamination by the naturally occurring hazardous and radioactive materials released in the fracking process, and from methane and other fracking fluid contaminants interacting with water disinfectant products, etc.);

+- A full assessment of the capacity of all relevant water treatment plants, to handle flow back waste water, and of water treatment costs, based on the polluter pays principle;

+- A full assessment of the monitoring and enforcement capacities of the Irish Government and other Member State authorities across all the different impact areas;

+- A scientific assessment of cross-border risks of water contamination and air pollution, with public input;

+- A full cost-benefit analysis of the socio-economic and environmental impacts;

+- A European Commission Green paper with full public participation of all relevant stakeholders, on the areas pertaining to the impacts of fracking activities that are not covered by existing EU regulations;

+- A clear and binding set of European Best Available Technology Reference Standards (Brefs) for fracking operators.

+4. To date, there is no consistent process in Ireland or Europe that properly includes citizens and communities in decision-making related to shale gas, shale oil or coal bed methane.
 Free and fully-informed consent of local communities is not applied for most fracking projects prior to both exploration and exploitation phases, while they should be placed at the heart of the discussions.